swiftlang/swift-evolution/proposals/NNNN-implicit-self-explicit-capture.md

 Note: weak capture of 'self' here does not enable implicit 'self'.
 ```

+If either of the two above notes are present, we will not offer the usual fix-its for resolving this error, since the code inserted would be erroneous.

 ## Source compatibility

 This proposal makes previously illegal syntax legal, and has no effect on source compatibility.